Lincoln, Nebraska mayor names city’s 1st LGBTQ police chief

 Gaylor Baird said Ewins showed a commitment to the priorities outlined in the city’s search process, including community policing, support for on-the-ground officers, an emphasis on diversity in the department, and accountability and transparency.
 She said Ewins was also selected for her record of leadership, communications skills and humility.

-The appointment comes a year after the killing of George Floyd by Minneapolis police Officer Derek Chauvin, which led to protests and rioting nationwide and in Lincoln, where protesters clashed with police.
+The appointment comes a year after the killing of George Floyd by Minneapolis police Officer Derek Chauvin.
+Floyd’s death led to protests and rioting nationwide and in Lincoln, the second-largest city in Nebraska, with a population of about 289,000 and more than 350 sworn police officers.

 Ewins has served in the San Francisco Police Department since 1994 in a variety of roles, including the agency’s field operations bureau, investigations bureau and special operations bureau.